nymo/silex-twig-breadcrumb-extension/README.md

 First add the following to your composer.json file
 ```
 "require":{
-        "nymo/silex-twig-breadcrumb-extension":"~2.0"
+        "nymo/silex-twig-breadcrumb-extension":"~3.0"
     }
 ```

-Use Version 1.2 and lower for Silex 1 and PHP <= 5.6.
+Use Version 2.x for Silex 2 with PHP <= 5.6.

 #### Silex 1.x
 ```